Eclipse Race Course: History

 The first race course in New Orleans as laid out in 1820 by Francois Livaudais on his Live Oak Plantation, near the intersection of St. Charles and Washington Avenues.
 Then followed the Jackson Course in 1825, established a few miles below the city.
+An announcement dated March 12, 1837, in The Picayune exclaims completion of the Carrollton Race Course.
+On Tuesday, March 14, two races were held.
+On Friday, March 17, 1837, The Louisiana Jockey Club sponsored the Purse for the fourth day of racing at the Eclipse Race Course hosted by The New Orleans Jockey Club.

 The New Orleans Jockey Club announced its Spring Race Schedule at the Eclipse Race Course on January 17 in the Mississippi Free Trader Newspaper, then in New Orleans on Jan 31, 1837 in the Times Picayune Newspaper.
 The proprietor was Virginia emigrant Captain Yelverton Oliver who would later go on to purchase Oakland Race Course in Louisville, Kentucky.

 1837

 The Spring Meeting of The New Orleans Jockey Club began Tuesday, March 14.
 The First Day consisted of the Jockey Club Purse of $500, One Mile Heats, Entrance Fee $50.
 The Second Day, Jockey Club Purse of $700, Two Mile Heats, $70 Entrance Fee.
 The Third Day, Jockey Club Purse of $1,000, Three Mile Heats, Entrance Fee $100.
 The Fourth Day, The Louisiana Jockey Club Purse of $2,000, Four Mile Heats, Entrance Fee $150.
 The Fifth Day, Mile Heats, best three in five for the entrance money of the preceding days, $1,200, Entrance Fee 10%, free for any horse.
 The Sixth Day, The New Orleans Plate, consisting of Silver Tea Service valued at $1,000.